NUTRITION

 Speaking of waste….how many of us are guilty of purchasing too much bread or forgetting to refrigerate it, only to have to throw it away when it has gone bad?!
 With homemade bread, it will probably be gulped up within a few hours!
 And best of all, you know exactly how old your bread is.

-COULD BE MORE COST-EFFECTIVE
+CAN BE MORE COST-EFFECTIVE

 ------